awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 1. Create an origin access identity, which is a special CloudFront user, and associate the origin access identity with your distribution\.
 You associate the origin access identity with origins, so that you can secure all or just some of your Amazon S3 content\.
 You can also create an origin access identity and add it to your distribution when you create the distribution\.
 For more information, see [Creating a CloudFront OAI and adding it to your distribution](#private-content-creating-oai)\.

-1. Change the permissions either on your Amazon S3 bucket or on the files in your bucket so that only the origin access identity has read permission \(or read and download permission\)\.
-When your users access your Amazon S3 files through CloudFront, the CloudFront origin access identity gets the files on behalf of your users\.
-If your users request files directly by using Amazon S3 URLs, they're denied access\.
-The origin access identity has permission to access files in your Amazon S3 bucket, but users don't\.
+1. Change the permissions either on your Amazon S3 bucket or on the files in your bucket so that only the origin access identity has read permission\.
+When viewers access your Amazon S3 files through CloudFront, the CloudFront origin access identity gets the files on their behalf\.
+If viewers request files directly by using Amazon S3 URLs, they’re denied access\.
+The origin access identity has permission to access files in your Amazon S3 bucket, but viewers don’t\.
 For more information, see [Granting the OAI permission to read files in your Amazon S3 bucket](#private-content-granting-permissions-to-oai)\.

 ## Creating a CloudFront OAI and adding it to your distribution<a name="private-content-creating-oai"></a>